dagda1/blog/source/_posts/2014-02-04-array-computed.markdown

 One of the challenges of ember or indeed any single page application architecture is to come up with better abstractions for situations like the second example.
 I think we need to have less emphasis on examples like the first which make for great demos or jsbins but quickly fall apart when working with real asynchronous data.

-My next few posts will be about some of the pitfalls you will face and some soutions when working with real data.
+My next few posts will be about some of the pitfalls you will face and some solutions when working with real data.